Peter Mac is a member the Victorian Comprehensive Cancer Centre (VCCC) Alliance – a group of 10 Victorian organisations committed to cancer control.

 The VCCC Alliance

 We actively work with the whole cancer sector to improve outcomes for all Victorians affected by cancer.
 The members of the Alliance are Peter MacCallum Cancer Centre, The Royal Melbourne Hospital, The University of Melbourne, The Walter and Eliza Hall Institute of Medical Research, The Royal Women’s Hospital, The Royal Children’s Hospital, Western Health, St Vincent’s Hospital Melbourne, Austin Health and the Murdoch Childrens Research Institute.
-For more information about the VCCC, visit its dedicated website.
+For more information, visit VCCC.

 The VCCC building